 We now turn to a demonstration of our approach in analyzing syncMAS data to extract molecular orientations in a uniaxially oriented sample.
-We first address the chosen sample and the polymer-physical background shortly and present 13C spectra together with the signal assignment in Section 3.2.1, and address the CST parameters in Section 3.2.2.
+We first address the chosen sample and the polymer-physical background shortly and present C spectra together with the signal assignment in Section 3.2.1, and address the CST parameters in Section 3.2.2.
 The actual processing and analyses of 2D syncMAS data are covered in the following sections, where Section 3.2.3 addresses phase distortions in the 2D experiment, Section 3.2.4 summarizes the result of Fourier analysis in the indirect dimension, Section 3.2.5 discusses the ambiguities related to PAF vs. molecular-frame orientations, and Section 3.2.6 finally provides the orientational moments and a discussion.

 Figure 5.
-13C CP MAS spectra of an isotropic PC sample with (a) 11 kHz and (b) 5.5 kHz spinning; for the resonance assignment see Williams et al. (1977).
+C CP MAS spectra of an isotropic PC sample with (a) 11 kHz and (b) 5.5 kHz spinning; for the resonance assignment see Williams et al. (1977).
 SSBs are marked by asterisks.
 The spectrum in (b) was taken with 20,000 scans.

-380 4.2.1 Background and 13C CP MAS spectra
+4.2.1 Background and C CP MAS spectra

-To illustrate the use of our approach to estimate orientational order in a practically relevant case, we turn to a polycarbonate nate the stretched polycarbonate (PC) sample (Makrolon GP clear 099 from Bayer) which was stretched in the glassy state to an elongation factor of 1.45.
-In this process, the segments of the chains are expected to align.
-In .
+To illustrate the use of our approach to estimate orientational order in a practically relevant case, we turn to the stretched polycarbonate (PC) sample.
 In an early application of 2D syncMAS to a similar sample polymer (Vogt et al., 1990), an order parameter $\langle P_2 \rangle$ of about 0.15 was reported for the methyl resonance at elongation.
-In more detailed work focusing on static 2D experiments of 13 C-labeled PC (Utz et al.,

-1999), a different deformation geometry and a different angle convention for the director reference frame was used, rendering a comparison not straightforward.
+In more detailed work focusing on static 2D experiments of $^{13}$ C-labeled PC (Utz et al., 1999), a different deformation geometry and a different angle convention for the director reference frame was used, rendering a comparison not straightforward.
 Here, we do not elaborate on the polymer physics details and merely use this sample for a proof of principle of the method.